Gold and Bitcoin Can Co-Exist as Inflation Hedges

 As Djie noted, both gold and bitcoin attract safe-haven investment.
 Gold continues to cater to the physical crowd and could end up outperforming as regulators take a closer look at the cryptocurrency space:

 I don’t think one is meant to displace the other.
 Gold has been around for a lot longer.
 And the physical aspect of it would still be key and attractive to investors out there.
 The market is sufficient enough to contain both asset classes.
 One would appeal to more to the digital crowd and the other more to the physical crowd.

-Djie blames the lack of movement in the gold market on investors who have been overly eager to turn to speculative assets amid questionably optimistic signals, driving up what were already astronomical stock valuations.
+Djie blames the lack of movement in the gold market on investors who have been overly eager to turn to speculative assets amid questionably optimistic signals, driving up what were already astronomical prices.

-“All the excess liquidity out there has been flowing to highly speculative assets.
-The stock market is overvalued today.
-We are seeing new all-time highs almost every other week,” he explained.
+“All the excess liquidity out there has been flowing to highly speculative assets… We are seeing new all-time highs almost every other week,” he explained.
 “People are finding the idea of investing a much less daunting one than two years ago in light of the social media and all the commentary out there.”

-As the optimism abates, investors are likely to wake up to the reality of brewing inflation, worldwide economic stimulus, interest rates at all-time lows and a stock market with historically high valuation.
+As the optimism abates, investors are likely to wake up to the reality of brewing inflation, worldwide economic stimulus and interest rates at all-time lows.
 In particular, Djie expects pent-up inflation from all the money pumped into the economy to come into prominence over the next two years.

 Likewise, Djie pointed to the ever-escalating trade war between the U.S. and China as something that could soon reach a boiling point and provide additional support for haven assets.
 “We are likely see a pivotal power shift in the next four years when it comes to the trade war tensions between China and the U.S., and it will cause gold to trade upwards,” he noted.